kuco23/integer-pairing/README.md

 # integer-pairing

 This library enables encodings of integer tuples as one integer.
-It implements two types of encodings - Cantor and Szudzik.
+It implements two well-known types of encodings - Cantor and Szudzik.
 There is a [great article](https://www.vertexfragment.com/ramblings/cantor-szudzik-pairing-functions/) on those two types.
+It also implements a slight generalization.

 ## Usage
 The base example is